szaumoor/ZSTweaks/README.md

 This component improves Wave +4 by making it always deal 3 points of cold damage per hit.
 Giants take 9 cold damage instead, since it was made to fight fire giants.
 This may make it a fine choice for a weapon for a big portion of ToB.

-**Component 1590:** Make Blackmist more powerfully blinding and make you immune to blinding
+**Component 1590:** Make Blackmist more powerfully blinding and make you immune to blindness

 This makes Blackmist's blindness power be more likely to be effective, by adding a -2 Save penalty.
 Additionally, you're immune to blindness.

+---

 ## One-handed Sword Tweaks